HotDB-Community/hotdb-documents/docs/en/latest/white-paper.md

 #### Read/write splitting

-- HotDB Server supports read/write splitting function and supports configuration of read/write splitting weight.
+HotDB Server supports read/write splitting function and supports configuration of read/write splitting weight.
 This function is off by default and can be configured with multiple modes.

 - The read/write are all in the master data source, that is, the read/write splitting is turned off.
 - The separable read requests are sent to all available data sources (including the master data source).
 - The separable read requests are sent to all available slave data sources.

-Note: the above "separable read requests" mainly refers to the automatically submitted read requests without hint and the requests in the explicit read-only transactions.
-The remaining read requests without hint are "inseparable read requests".

 - The read requests before write and the automatically submitted read requests in the transaction (non XA mode) are sent to the available slave data sources.
 The remaining requests are on the master data source.

+> !!!NOTE
+> The above "separable read requests" mainly refers to the automatically submitted read requests without hint and the requests in the explicit read-only transactions.
+The remaining read requests without hint are "inseparable read requests".

-- When the data synchronization delay of the data source exceeds 1 second (configurable) or failure occurs, the compute node will remove the data source and prevent it from participating in the read.
+When the data synchronization delay of the data source exceeds 1 second (configurable) or failure occurs, the compute node will remove the data source and prevent it from participating in the read.
 At this time, other normal data sources will undertake the separable read task, and the removed data sources will not be added back to the read cluster until the delay is recovered.

-- HotDB Server read/write splitting is completely transparent to application developers and database managers.
+HotDB Server read/write splitting is completely transparent to application developers and database managers.
 It does not require developers to add hint or some notes when executing SQL and supports the use of hint to explicitly specify reading master or slave.

 #### Third-party client